oscarkfpang/covid19-ml-dl/README.md

 Simple forecast using public COVID-19 data in Hong Kong

 # Background
-Use some real-time data to demonstrate applications of machine learning (Kmeans Clustering) and deep learning (CNN-LSTM model on time-series data forecasting).
+Use some real-time data to demonstrate applications of machine learning (K-means Clustering) and deep learning (CNN-LSTM model on time-series data forecasting).

 The first ML notebook uses K-Means clustering to identify data centroids over the geographical distribution of buildings having probable/confirmed cases in the past 14 days in Hong Kong.